mmc41/VALJOGen/DOWNLOADS.md

 # Downloads

-The VALJOGen distribution can be used with maven by using the following dependency
+The <abbr title="Value Java Object Generator">VALJOGen</abbr> distribution can be used with maven by using the following dependency

 ```Xml
 <dependency>